We love to respond. No, wait – that’s wrong. We NEED to respond.

 1. He knew who He was.

 From the very beginning of His ministry, Jesus knew absolutely who He was and what He was here for.
 He was, and is, the Son in whom the Father was and is well pleased.
 He knew what He was about, and He was completely confident in His personal identity and mission.
-Even when the crowds wanted to hoist Him on His shoulders and carry Him to power, Jesus felt no need to succumb to their praise.
+Even when the crowds wanted to hoist Him on their shoulders and carry Him to power, Jesus felt no need to succumb to their praise.

 2. He knew who they were.

 Jesus didn’t just know who He was; He knew who His accusers were.
 In fact, He knew them better than they knew themselves.
-He knew they were deceived; unenlightened; slaves to the prince of the air and citizens of the world, fully indoctrinated into that line of thinking and believing.
+He knew they were deceived, unenlightened, slaves to the prince of the air and citizens of the world, fully indoctrinated into that line of thinking and believing.
 He knew this so well that He was able to pray for their forgiveness even as they put Him to death.

 But us?
 Well, we are far more concerned about responding than knowing.
 We are much more focused on our next word than the heart that motivated the criticism or accusation.
 We forget, in a day and time of easy and cheap social interactions, that the ones on the other side of the tweet are actually people who are made in the image of God.
 If we knew who they were, we might be much slower to speak and much quicker to hold our tongues.